 - All employees are entitled to 26 weeks maternity leave.
 If an employee has worked for a company for 26 weeks she will be entitled to a further 26 weeks – giving a total entitlement of 52 weeks

-- There will be protection for whistleblowers who report any illegal activities by the employers
+- There is protection for whistleblowers who report any illegal activities by their employers

 - Workers who are invited to attend a disciplinary or grievance hearing have a right to be accompanied by a specified companion.